yashpatilofficial/yashpatilofficial/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to excel ahead in app development
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to play video games

 ### Connect with me: